Hills: Cairnie Hill (228.9m), Dunbog Hill (216m), Cunnoquhie West Hill (199m), Balmeadow Hill (196m), Cunnoquhie East Hill (151m)

 From the south the core path (shown in purple on the route map) through Collessie Den can be used to reach the track on the west side of the hill.
 A sign beside the Den Burn indicates the start of the path to Lindores via Collessie Den.
 Parts of this path can be a bit overgrown in the later summer months.
 Keep right following the sign for Woodmill Mains when the path splits, and then go left through a gate following waymarker arrows.
 The next section of the path is somewhat overgrown but there are decent views as it gains height.
 After a short descent the path turns right and meets with the track going up the west side of the hill.

 The hill can be approached from Dunbog to the north using the core path (shown in purple on the route map) to Monimail / Collessie.
 Arrows help direct the walker around the farm / buildings at Dunbog and on to the path.
 When the path splits, keep right towards Lindores Loch / Collessie.
 When the track starts to head downhill to meet the public road at Lindores Loch, go left on a waymarked trodden path into the woods.
 Once through the woods, keep to the right of the hedge / burn before following the feint path across the grassy fields in a roughly south direction.
 The path becomes an obvious grass track and meets with the track that goes up the west side of the hill.

 Dunbog Hill (216m)

-The second highest point in the area, Dunbog Hill is easiest ascended by its western side.
+The second highest point in the area, Dunbog Hill is easiest ascended by its western side, shown in blue on the route map.
 From the track junction at NO 282 162 on the Dunbog to Monimail path there is a straightforward ascent up grassy slopes to the summit trig point.
 Either descend by your outward route or for a bit of variety continue east to reach a fence which can then be followed downhill to meet with a track.
 Go right on the track if heading back to Cairnie Hill or the core paths.